batoxpr/introtoim/Mid-term Documentation (FINAL).md

 ///**coding process**///
 * I first started to watch [The Coding Train's](https://www.youtube.com/watch?v=l0HoJHc-63Q) P5JS game tutorials.
 Then I also found multiple other tutorials including [Richard Middleton](https://www.richardmiddleton.me/projects/space-invaders/) and [CodeArt](https://www.youtube.com/watch?v=Z57hx4ey5RY&t=216s).
 From these examples, I've understood the basic concepts of switching from one state to another, and implementing key functions of P5JS to control the game.

-* similar to the start screen, I created a separate ending state function (which includes win and lose cases).
+* similar to the start screen, I created a separate "ending state" function (which includes the outcomes of win and lose cases).
 ![end](assets/end.PNG)

-* the main game's code + functionality are included within the draw function.
+* the main switch function is included within the draw function.

 ![switch](assets/switch.PNG)